Reading time: 5 min.

 The level of hair loss that men experience is usually measured against the Norwood Scale, which shows the 7 progressive stages of male pattern baldness (the female pattern baldness equivalent being the Ludwig Scale).
 Your Norwood stage can determine the possibility of a hair transplant, as most transplants rely on a donor area from the scalp.

-Norwood Scale
+The Norwood Scale

 At Norwood stage 7, which is the most advanced level of hair loss, you will typically have a single band of hair around the back and sides of your head, and be bald across your crown.
 Norwood stage 6 can also appear as almost total baldness.

 Some men with aggressive hair loss begin to lose hair in the safe donor area.
 This is known as retrograde alopecia.
 Those who are completely bald are at a more advanced level than any stage of the Norwood scale.
 So you are most likely past losing hair.
-This does not mean that you cannot receive a hair transplant, however.
-Even if you are completely bald, you may have a healthy supply of hair in other donor areas.

 Throughout the process of a hair transplant, surgeons must keep the safe donor area in mind.
-This establishes a safe number of grafts that a surgeon can extract from the donor area to avoid overharvesting the follicles.
+This establishes a safe number of hair grafts that a surgeon can extract from the donor area to avoid overharvesting the follicles.
 Therefore even if you have some hair present, it may not be usable if it’s not in the safe donor area.

 In most cases of male pattern baldness, your stage on the Norwood Scale would determine the number of grafts you would need for a hair transplant, however, baldness is not a stage on the scale and therefore differs.